CuddleNewMexico/cuddlenewmexico.github.io/resources/text/blogs/exploring_possibilities.md

 ## Here's a story that might help:

 The other week at a cuddle party I was sitting next to two new people, we will call them Sara and Mike.
-The rest of the party was cuddling, and we were just sitting to the side chatting.
-Eventually I turned to Sara and asked:
+This was the first cuddle party for both of them, and while the rest of the party was cuddling, we were just sitting to the side chatting.
+Eventually, I turned to Sara and asked:

 > "What is the thing that you really want to do today?"